Nicholas Winton: Recognition

-Winton mentioned his humanitarian accomplishments in his election material while unsuccessfully standing for election to the Maidenhead town council in 1954.
+Winton mentioned his humanitarian accomplishments in his election material while unsuccessfully standing for election to Maidenhead Town Council in 1954.
 Otherwise, he went unnoticed for half a century until in 1988 his wife found a detailed scrapbook in their attic, containing lists of the children, including their parents' names and the names and addresses of the families that took them in.
 He gave the scrapbook to Elisabeth Maxwell, a Holocaust researcher and wife of media magnate Robert Maxwell.
 Letters were sent to each of these known addresses and 80 of "Winton's children" were found in Britain.

-In an interview on the BBC radio programme The Life Scientific, Simon Wessely described how his father Rudi, one of the rescued children, had a chance encounter with Winton.
+In a 2017 interview on the BBC Radio 4 programme The Life Scientific, Simon Wessely described how his father Rudi, one of the rescued children, had a chance encounter with Winton.

 The wider world found out about his work in February 1988 during an episode of the BBC television programme That's Life! when he was invited as a member of the audience.
 At one point, Winton's scrapbook was shown and his achievements were explained.
 The host of the programme, Esther Rantzen, introduced Winton to children he had helped to rescue, including Vera Gissen.

 In a later, follow-up That's Life! programme at which Winton was also in the audience, Rantzen asked whether anybody in the audience was among the children who owed their lives to Winton, and if so, to stand: more than two dozen people surrounding Winton rose and applauded.
 Rantzen then asked if anyone present was the child or grandchild of one of the children Winton saved, and the rest of the audience stood.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at Winton House, an Abbeyfield Society care home in Windsor, Berkshire, named in his honour.
+Winton was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at Winton House, an Abbeyfield Society care home in Windsor, Berkshire, named in his honour.

-By the time Winton's work became known in 1988, most of the people who had worked in the kindertransport in Czechoslovakia had died unrecognised.
+By the time Winton's work became known in 1988, most of the people who worked for the kindertransport in Czechoslovakia had died unrecognised.
 Despite widespread praise for his work, two scholars have attempted to highlight that his accomplishments were a group effort, writing about the situation "...
 We should not reduce the account to just one saint."

 Winton and his brother Robert started an inter-regional fencing competition in 1950.
 The Winton Cup continued and celebrated its belated 70th anniversary in 2022 due to postponements during the COVID-19 pandemic.
 His children and grandchildren make regular guest appearances each year.

+The Israeli Airforce Special Rescue Unit 669 is named as a tribute to the 669 lives saved by Winton.